TiddoLangerak/jest-teardown/README.md

 Out-of-the-box, `jest` provides us with some setup and teardown hooks.
 While the setup hooks work great, the teardown hooks not so much.

-So, what's the problem?
-There's 2:

-First: in a typical case, a teardown hook cleans up something that's being created in their corresponding setup hook.
+In a typical case, a teardown hook cleans up something that's being created in their corresponding setup hook.
 E.g. code in an `afterEach` typically cleans up `beforeEach`, and `afterAll` typically cleans up `beforeAll`.
 This however creates an implicit coupling between the hooks which causes unnecessary complexity and fragility in tests.
 To illustrate, let's take the example from [Jest's documentation](https://jestjs.io/docs/setup-teardown):